Guns N’ Roses: Overview

 Values for premiums are pretty high and range from 7.5x for the blue pick up to 37.5x for five Axels.
 The infamous band logo makes an appearance as the wild which substitutes for any of the pay symbols, and can land in 1x1 size or cover full reels which we will see in a moment.

 Like the wide variety of bets there is a wide variety of RTP settings so make sure to keep an eye out for that before firing up the lads.
 On the insanely low side it may found at 90.05% all the way up to the insanely high 99.05% depending on the operator settings.
 GNR will most likely be found at the default RTP of 96.98% which is a pretty generous figure indeed.
-The math model, meanwhile, has been tuned to a low/medium setting, with a hit rate which varies from 28.33% - 28.49%.
+The math model, meanwhile, has been tuned to a low/medium setting, with a hit rate which varies from 28.33% - 28.49% depending on RTP version.

 Guns N’ Roses: Features